 Company benefits may include a car allowance, free gym membership, profit sharing, pension and health insurance.

 Income figures are intended as a guide only.

 Visiting clients is a regular feature of the job, which often means working extra hours.
 You'll be expected to work these on top of normal office hours, but it's unlikely that you'll be asked to work weekends or shifts.

 Depending on the agency you work for, you may occasionally need to attend focus groups in the evening.

 What to expect

 - The demands of adapting to client requirements, meeting deadlines and working creatively mean that the job may be stressful.

-- Smart dress and social confidence are expected.
+- Smart dress and confidence are expected.
 The office atmosphere is informal.